nikeshchatrani/Contact_Management/README.md

 Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running node -v and npm -v in a terminal/console window.
 Older versions produce errors, but newer versions are fine.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.
+This project is generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.

 ## Development server